 Mary comes to Food For Thought with over ten years of nonprofit experience in fundraising, relationship management and special events.
 She has also owned her own furniture business and co-owned a painting company.
 She is a Sonoma County native who is very happy to be serving in the community she was raised in after a twelve-year absence.

 She has two wonderful adult children, Katie and Steven.
 She enjoys entertaining, cooking, walking, reading, and being outdoors as much as possible.
 For inspiration, Mary looks to the words of renowned anthropologist Margaret Mead: "never doubt that a small group of thoughtful committed citizens can change the world; indeed, it's the only thing that ever has."

 Robert brings a wide range of experience to the position of Office Manager.
 His career includes 20 years in the film industry managing demanding project schedules, over ten years in the wild world of the World Wide Web, volunteer service with Food For Thought and a number of San Francisco non-profits including Frameline, IGLHRC, and Digital Queers.
-He is excited to use his skills and knowledge to help make Food For Thought an even better resource for its clients and the community.
+He enjoys using his skills and knowledge to help make Food For Thought an even better resource for its clients and the community.